TimRudy/uart-verilog/tests/README.md

 **Variant #18a**

-- Focuses on the high in `IDLE` state after a false start bit (start signal has gone high too early)
+- Focuses on the high in `IDLE` state after a false "start" bit (the signal has gone high too early)

 - `18a.v` line [`63`](https://github.com/TimRudy/uart-verilog/blob/a805332/tests/18a.v#L63 "Test bench changes at line 63"): Try `#230` for short, `#250` meets the minimum, `#300` long